rafael-figueiredo-alves/DotEnv4Delphi/README.md

 ## Latest version - New features

-DotEnv4Delphi's latest version is **1.2.0**
+DotEnv4Delphi's latest version is **1.3.0**

 New features implemented:
-- Implemented access to a variable you can define called Development (a boolean variable) to tell the app it is a Development environment or production (using isDevelopment function)
+- Removed a variable that isn't been used (thanks to @MateusMPereira);
-- Implemented direct access to some variables:
+- Added some more methods to direct access some variables (related to development);
-  - Port
-  - Hostname
-  - Password
-  - DbPassword
-  - DbHost
-  - Token
-  - BaseURL
-  - ConnectionString
-  - Database_URL
-  - Secret_Key
+- Organized the file to keep things as neat as possible.

 ## Features